waynesutton/better-todo/README.md

 ### Deploying to Netlify

-The app is configured for easy deployment to Netlify.
+The app is configured for easy deployment to Netlify with WorkOS AuthKit integration.
 The Convex backend is automatically deployed when you push changes.

 For production deployment: